AlexJReid/blog/content/posts/xllify/index.md

 The submitted Luau bytecode is packed into the assembly as a resource, which is loaded into the Lua environment when the add-in is loaded. _Customer_ builds run on segregated GitHub Actions Windows runners.

-Customer code is somewhat obsfucated through its compilation to bytecode, but an self-run solution to this is in the works, should privacy be a concern to some organisations.
+Customer code is somewhat obsfucated through its compilation to bytecode, but a self-run solution to this is in the works, should privacy be a concern to some organisations.

 ### Availability